Jonathan Meyer: Support and opposition

 Meyer is the only General Counsel of DHS to have worked at the department prior to his nomination.
 He was endorsed for confirmation by four of the five prior DHS General Counsels, two Democrats and two Republicans.
 His confirmation received bipartisan support, including favorable votes from three Republicans – Senators Portman, Capito, and Paul – as well as all Democrats.

 Meyer was named on a Business Insider list of 31 Biden appointees with "potential ethical conflicts," which included the majority of the Cabinet.
 The article also highlighted Meyer's financial disclosure, placing him in the category of making more than $500,000 per year as a partner in private practice, having represented clients such as Deloitte and Salesforce.
 His disclosure included a "confidential client whom he did not identify because the individual was subject to a non-public investigation."
 The Revolving Door Project, operated by the progressive Center for Economic and Policy Research, claimed that Meyer represented numerous military contractors, as well.

 Republican Senator Rob Portman claimed Meyer was slow and not forthcoming in his responses to members of Congress during his time in the Obama administration.
 Democratic Senator Gary Peters, however, rebutted this, saying Meyer "has demonstrated that he understands the complex legal issues facing DHS and the importance of ensuring that the Department cooperates with Congressional oversight."
 Portman later issued a statement saying he had a secured a commitment from Meyer "that he would provide complete and timely materials requested by the Committee for oversight purposes."
 Both Senators ultimately voted for Meyer's confirmation.
+In September 2024, Meyer left the Department and, in October 2024, return to the Sheppard Mullin law firm where he heads its national security law practice.